Sagittarius Season Is Here — Don't Overthink It, Begin!

 Potter suggests the following activities to evoke the essence of Sagittarius: “Say yes to a new experience.
 This is the time to finally take that workshop, trip, class, ritual, or anything that opens your world.
 A walk with a fast song, dancing in your living room, stretching like you’re taking up more space.
 Let it feel good to move!
 Take one little action toward something that excites you.
 Don’t overthink it, begin!
 Tell one truth you’ve been avoiding.
 Do this with kindness and compassion.
 Maybe it’s to yourself first.
 Then, speak aloud if needed.
 Study something that inspires you; philosophy, magic, mythology, travel guides, anything that awakens a sense of wonder.”

-The last month of fall is bringing a lot of clarity to our lives — so grab one more pumpkin spice latte for the road and get reflective.
+The last month of spring is bringing a lot of clarity to our lives — so it's time to get reflective.
 With three out of five of the planetary retrogrades coming to a halt, we are going to be able to make decisions and see beyond the veil.
 Mercury, Saturn, and Neptune are turning direct in the month ahead, offering a new and clear perspective on situations and relationships.
 We will decide whether to dedicate more of our time to others or focus our energy on ourselves.
 Take note: Committing to a plan of action will require time and patience.

 There may be confusing and ambiguous parts to Sagittarius season, especially with Neptune’s entanglement with the sun.
-We will have to look within ourselves and move towards what makes us happy, even if it is something as simple as collecting leaves or enjoying a slice of apple pie.
-The point is that we are making strides to understand our sentiments and strive for fulfillment on a spiritual, intellectual, and emotional level.
+We will have to look within ourselves and move towards what makes us happy, even if it is something as simple as a walk on the beach or enjoying an ice cream.
+The point is that we are making strides to understand our sentiments and strive for fulfilment on a spiritual, intellectual, and emotional level.
 Our visions are awakening after months of being dormant; the path we choose may take a moment to figure out, but we are taking a step closer to making our dreams a reality — there is nothing more exciting and meaningful than that!

 AdvertisementADVERTISEMENT